 Spatial computing blends our physical reality with a digital world and allows new forms of human-computer interaction.
 Explore how to get started in this exciting field.

-Spatial computing combines several different technologies—such as machine learning, haptic feedback, and the Internet of Things (IoT)—to read the physical world and integrate digital information into it, ultimately combining the two.
+Spatial computing combines several different technologies, such as machine learning (ML), haptic feedback, and the Internet of Things (IoT), to read the physical world and integrate digital information into it, ultimately combining the two.
 These experiences can be completely immersive or can add digital elements to the real world.

 There are many devices, such as Apple Vision Pro, that employ spatial computing, but far beyond personal uses, the field is poised to affect several industries because of its high-impact technologies.
 For instance, spatial computing can be used to model an immersive end result before time and materials are spent producing it.

-Spatial computing is an umbrella term that encompasses technological experiences like virtual reality (VR) and augmented reality (AR), as well as related concepts mixed reality and extended reality.
+Spatial computing is an umbrella term that encompasses technological experiences like virtual reality (VR) and augmented reality (AR), as well as related concepts such as mixed reality and extended reality.

-Virtual reality (VR): A fully immersive visual environment that blocks the view of real environments and replaces it with a virtual one.
+Virtual reality (VR): A fully immersive visual environment that blocks the view of a real environment and replaces it with a virtual one

-Augmented reality (VR): Digital content is transposed onto the real world while still allowing visibility of the real-world environment.
+Augmented reality (VR): When digital content is transposed onto the real world while still allowing visibility of the real-world environment

-Mixed reality (MR): Digital content is transposed onto a view of the real world while allowing the elements to interact with one another.
+Mixed reality (MR): When digital content is transposed onto a view of the real world, while allowing the elements to interact with one another

 The technology behind spatial computing that enables it to blend the digital and physical world is fascinating.
 Explore some of the specific technologies behind it: